MOSERS is a governmental defined benefit (DB) pension plan

 MOSERS staff cannot advise you on how to fill out tax forms or your tax liability as it pertains to your MOSERS pension.
 We suggest you contact the IRS and/or a qualified tax advisor about your tax liability and to determine your withholding amounts.

 - The federal and Missouri state tax withholding elections you made while actively employed do not apply to your MOSERS pension benefits.
 You must complete a new tax withholding form when applying for retirement benefits.

 - After you've retired, life events such as marriage, death of a spouse, divorce, or change in dependents may impact the amount you wish to have withheld.

-- You may change your withholding election at any time during the year by logging into myMOSERS to complete the Substitute W-4P form online.
+- You may change your withholding election at any time during the year by completing the Tax Withholding Authorization and IRS W-4P forms.

 - MOSERS will mail 1099-R forms to all retirees and beneficiaries by the end of January each year.
 This form lists your retirement benefit income from MOSERS.

 - See our Understanding Your 1099-R Form infographic for more information.

 - You will need your 1099-R to file your federal income tax return.